MarioniLab/simpleSingleCellResults/batch.knit.md

 ```
 ## [1] "D28" "D29" "D30" "D31" "A"   "B"   "C"   "D"
 ```

+**Comments from Aaron:**

+- Here, we have applied `multiBatchPCA()` to the batch-level inputs for convenience.
+It is also possible to supply donor-level matrices to equalize contributions across donors.
+- Recall that we ran `multiBatchNorm()` earlier to generate the `rescaled.gse*` objects.
+As a result, cosine normalization is not technically necessary, as all batches should be on the same scale already (see `?cosineNorm` for a discussion of this).
+Nonetheless, we run it here for consistency with our previous `fastMNN()` call where cosine normalization is turned on by default.

+### Performing progressive merges

 We pass the matrices corresponding to the donors in GSE85241 to `fastMNN()`, setting `pc.input=TRUE` to indicate that dimensionality reduction has already been performed.
 This uses the first donor to define the reference space^[Which can be changed with `auto.order=`, if so desired.] and merges cells from all other donors to the first.